|HKUGAPS English Department

 Key Stage 1 students “learn to read” through storytelling, shared reading and guided reading lessons.
 They are provided with ample opportunities to practise their reading strategies which will promote their fluency, expressiveness and confidence in reading.

 Key Stage 2 students “read to learn” through reciprocal reading and independent reading.
 By reading a variety of non-fiction text types such as newspaper articles, webpages and biographies, students learn to apply strategies such as skimming and scanning, looking for main ideas and supporting details and applying their inferring skills when reflecting on Question-Answer-Relationship (QAR).

 Reading is an integral part of our everyday teaching.
-Supported by theme-based readers readily available in each classroom, online reading platforms such as Bookflix and Epic, students are provided with opportunities to interact with reading materials at any time.
+Supported by theme-based readers readily available in each classroom, online reading platforms such as Epic and Britannica, students are provided with opportunities to interact with reading materials at any time.
 Eagerly anticipated annual events such as Pyjama Reading Day and the Character Dress-up Day strengthen students’ interest in reading with full participation by both teachers and students.

 Our Students and Teachers

 With open-minded, life-long learners as their teachers, students learn and use English in a warm and safe environment.
 They become increasingly confident and highly participative through using authentic language in well-scaffolded tasks.
 As the students are applauded for effort, not simply achievement, they learn to accept failure as a natural part of learning and how to move forward with their learning using their Growth Mindset.